mcmahonmc/mcmahonmc.github.io/_projects/fiverr-teens.md

 image: '/images/projects/teen-accounts/header.png'
 ---

-There are 32M teens in the US without an online marketplace that supports them in freelancing online.
-Fiverr wanted to explore how to strategically position themselves through marketing and product features in order to set teens and parents up for online freelancing success, and therefore expand their user base to a younger demographic.
+### There are 32M teens in the US without an online marketplace that supports them in freelancing online.
+Fiverr wanted to explore how to strategically position itself to set teens and parents up for online freelancing success, and therefore expand their user base to a younger demographic.

-Because minors cannot enter legally binding agreements, parental approval was key to our success.
-Through testing, we uncovered parents' priorities to enable teens to freelance safely and successfully through our platform.

-# My Role
-Led UX research support to identify how we might successfully encourage safe and successful teen freelancers, with enthusiastic permission and support from their parents.
+### Parental approval was key to success since minors cannot enter legally binding agreements.
+I led UX research to identify how we might successfully encourage safe and successful teen freelancers, with enthusiastic permission and support from their parents.

-*In-depth interviews • Competitor analysis • Desk research • UserZoom • FigJam • Reduct*

-# Outcome
-This research identified misalignment with short-term business goals, resulting in re-evaluation of the project viability, reducing resource allocation and risk.
-Should this direction be re-prioritized, this research generated 17+ actionable recommendations for product development and marketing.

 <div class="gallery-box">
   <div class="gallery">